Variety pack

 Robert’s opinion: Typical Honduras flavor profile.
 Not very exciting with traditional washed Central American qualities.

-Description: Descended from the Ethiopian Abyssinia, it was brought to Costa Rica from Cameroon through international coffee exchanges and popularized in Nicaragua.
+Description: Originally named after the Indonesian island where it was discovered, it was brought to Costa Rica from Cameroon through international coffee exchanges and popularized in Nicaragua, ending up in Colombia.
 It was incorrectly identified as a typica descendant.

 Kartika